PeterConstable/PythonTutorial/10_Sample_Program.md

         return
 ```

+> To be more complete, we'd also validate that the `spec` parameter matched the `kind` of primitive to be drawn.
+That's left as an exercise for the reader!

 Then we need to call ```set_drawing_position()``` to set the drawing position.
 To set up for that, we'll assign the tuple elements to separate variables for the function arguments.

 ```python